-Our teachers and staff work extremely hard during the school day and we want to be respectful of their time.
-Scholars that are not picked up by 4:15 pm Monday - Friday are considered late.
+HOPE currently does not offer after-school care.
+Our teachers and staff have meetings and trainings that occur after school and are unable to monitor scholars.
+Scholars that are not picked up by 4:45 pm Monday - Friday are considered late.
 We ask that parents notify staff if an emergency has occurred so that we can plan accordingly.
-After the third time a scholar is picked up late, parents/guardians will be charged \$1.00 per minute past 4:15 pm.
-Families that are late must sign out their child in the school's main office.